xmartlabs/blog/_posts/2023-03-15-from-idea-to-MVP-the-journey-of-designing-a-tool-for-practicing-sign-language.md

 We tend to think engaging in UX Research is an expensive, resource-consuming process, but that’s not always true.
 We can still take full advantage of its benefits by picking the right tools and techniques for our project.
 Take for example our very own Lean Inception: while it's always preferable to prioritize running the full, original version of this framework, we found that you can still achieve great results by running a shorter, adapted version of it - if you can’t do the whole thing, it's still better to do at least some parts of it, rather than nothing at all.

 In addition, we proved once again the advantages of working with diverse, multidisciplinary teams.
-It was an excellent opportunity to share knowledge and experiences with the team*,* while **introducing some of our design practices to other areas of the company that may not have been familiar with them previously.
+It was an excellent opportunity to share knowledge and experiences with the team, while introducing some of our design practices to other areas of the company that may not have been familiar with them previously.

 Finally, we can confirm that Design is a powerful tool for change: it's not just about creating a beautiful product, but about deeply understanding our users' needs and creating experiences that truly resonate with them.